 Recovery & Pain Management

 Most patients are discharged from the hospital to their home.
 Pain after an injury or surgery is a nat-ural part of the healing process.
 Medications are often prescribed for short-term pain relief after sur-gery or an injury.
 Many types of medicines are available to help manage pain, including opioids, non-steroidal anti-inflammatory drugs (NSAIDs), and local anaesthetics.
 Occasionally, a blood transfusion may be required after surgery, but longer term antibiotics are generally not necessary.
 Most patients will be placed on medicine to thin their blood to reduce the chances of developing blood clots for up to 6 weeks.
-These medicines may be in the form of pills or injections.
+These tablets/medicines may be in the form of pills or injections.
 Elastic compression stockings or inflatable compression boots may also be used.
 You will advised to follow up to check the wound, remove sutures and follow the healing process using X-rays.
 Following hip fracture surgery, most patients will regain much, if not all of the mobility and independence they had before the injury.

 If you have any question concerning your surgery is risk, benefits, likely outcome or complica-tion please do not hesitate to contact a team member at Joint & Sports Clinic